How to track down mixed content or insecure content

 To find mixed content in your CSS or JS, you can also download these files from your server, do a search on the insecure URL and replace any http links you might find.

-Of course, you can save yourself some time and buy the premium plugin which offers the scan that does all of this automatically and offers Secure cookie setting, HSTS, SSL expiration warnings, and includes premium support as well.
+Of course, you can save yourself some time and buy the Really Simple SSL Pro plugin; which offers the advanced Mixed Content Scan that does all of this automatically.

 What is mixed content and how to fix it.